-Another factor that today’s students preparing for careers have to consider is the rapid rate of technological change.
-In many technical fields, subject matter learned in a student’s sophomore year can actually become obsolete before they reach their senior year.
+Another factor that today’s students preparing for traditional education careers have to consider is the rapid rate of technological change.
+In many technical fields, subject matter learned in a student’s sophomore year can become obsolete before they reach their senior year.
 That’s why many students are opting for new educational strategies.
 One of those strategies is for students to acquire basic skills in shorter programs offered by technical schools and continue acquiring new skills on the job.
 Keeping pace with new technologies, software, and applications is a challenge, for employers seeking qualified workers as well as for students.

 The cost of a technical program is a fraction of that of a traditional four-year college.
 A degree from a trade school costs an average of $33,000, compared to the average cost of a bachelor’s degree at $127,000.
-That’s a difference of $94,000, which is why so many millennials are now opting for for solid skill certification programs.
+That’s a difference of $94,000, which is why so many millennials are now opting for solid skill certification programs.

 Many technical schools also have relationships with employers who need graduates with specific skills.
-Training executives from corporations like Huawei, IBM and Cisco often help develop curriculum to ensure that graduates will have skills and experience with specific widely used applications such as Salesforce.
+Training executives from corporations like Huawei, IBM, and Cisco often help develop curriculum to ensure that graduates will have skills and experience with specific widely used applications such as Salesforce.

 Although millennials have a reputation for being self-centered, they are also self-directed, open and teachable.
 However, they are less likely than previous generations to spend time and money being taught material that they don’t view as immediately practical or beneficial in some way.